The 'chilling' 9/11 audio tapes: 5 takeaways

 The 114 recordings from just before, during, and after the attacks offer insights into the day's confusion and horror

-Just in time for the tenth anniversary of the Sept.
-11 terrorist attacks, the Rutgers Law Review has compiled 114 audio recordings that vividly recount the chaos and terror of the morning of 9/11.
+Before the tenth anniversary of the Sept.
+11 terrorist attacks, Rutgers Law Review compiled 114 audio recordings that vividly recount the chaos and terror of the morning of 9/11.
 The "chilling transcripts and tapes" document how air traffic controllers, military aviation officers, pilots, and flight crew members struggled to understand, then manage, the fatal hijackings.
 (Explore the interactive archives at The New York Times.)
-The recordings are "incredibly heavy," but also surprisingly difficult to stop listening to, says John Del Signore at Gothamist.
+The recordings are "incredibly heavy," but also surprisingly difficult to stop listening to, said John Del Signore at Gothamist.
 They are "sickeningly immediate, as if that horrific morning were unfolding again right in front of you, and maybe if you could just scream loud enough, maybe you could do something."
 But you can't, and neither could the people on the tape.
-Here, five takeaways from the newly released audio cache:
+Here, five takeaways from the audio cache:

 1. Betty Ong revealed the helpless terror of a hijacked flight crew

 A flight attendant on American Airlines Flight 11, the first plane to hit the World Trade Center, Ong called the AA reservations number from the plane: "Um, the cockpit's not answering.
 Somebody's stabbed in business class, and, um, I think there is Mace that we can't breathe.
 I don't know, I think we're getting hijacked."
 The unhelpful response: "What seat are you in?"

 2. Two of the hijackers were caught on tape